Cloaked04/cloaked04.github.io/_posts/2017-07-29-Stack-Overflow.md

     frameborder="0">
 </iframe>

-One fact is discernible the moment we look at the plot: Most of the tags have no occurences when comapred to the big names in the chart.
+One fact is discernible the moment we look at the plot: Most of the tags have no occurences when comapred to that of big names in the chart.
 Hmm....
 A strange correlation with the **Wealth distribution in the World**.

 Once again, I find that, since all questions are associated with their respective creation dates, another plot can be made to see how the trends in language usage has changed over the years.
 Again, we need to do some formatting to get our data in order, but what how must I plot this . . . ?